ixis/codeception-drupal-content-types/README.md

 ## Configuration

-None.

-## contentTypes.yml

-Put a contentTypes.yml at your test root (unless you want a specific contentTypes.yml for each suite, in which case, see below).
+Put a **contentTypes.yml** at your test root (unless you want a specific contentTypes.yml for each suite, in which case, see below).

 Here's an example file: